L. Wilkes Honors College

 As part of the Honors College’s writing-intensive curriculum, students must take four Writing Across the Curriculum (WAC) courses.
-WAC courses are discipline-based courses students may use to satisfy other core or concentration requirements, but they are designated as WAC because they provide special attention to the writing and revision process.
-Students entering prior to fall 2011 may elect to satisfy the writing requirement instead by completing three core writing courses (totaling 3-7 credits), at least one of which must be a Writing in the Disciplines (WID) course; these students still must satisfy the state’s requirement of four Gordon Rule writing courses.
-WAC courses satisfy the Gordon Rule requirement.
-ENC 1123 may count as one of the four WAC courses or as one of the three Core writing courses.
+WAC courses are discipline-based courses students may use to satisfy other core or concentration requirements.
+They are designated as WAC because they provide special attention to the writing and revision process.
+In most cases the Honors Thesis will count as two WAC courses.
+WAC courses satisfy the State's Gordon Rule requirement.
+ENC 1101 is taken as one of the four WAC courses.

 One goal of the honors core is to help foster mathematical literacy.
 Mathematics

 is the language of science and technology and, increasingly, of the social

 sciences.
 By virtue of its precision, mathematics allows a clear understanding

 of the world and our place within it.
 Indeed, important health and environmental

 issues (acid rain, water management, global warming) cannot be understood

 without mathematical literacy.
 By taking two courses in mathematics, students

 sharpen their critical thinking skills, learning to distinguish evidence from

 anecdote and causality from correlation.
 At least one course must be from the list of core courses designated Group A and the second course may be from Group A or Group B. Math courses also satisfy the State's Gordon Rule computational requirement: at least one of the Gordon Rule computational courses must have a prefix of MGF or MAC.